antoinevastel/fpscanner/README.md

 Library to detect bots and crawlers using fingerprinting.

+# Warning
+The library is still in its early phase, many changes may occur.
+More tests are coming soon.

 ## Attributes collected
 Fingerprint Scanner relies on [Fp-Collect](https://github.com/antoinevastel/fp-collect) to collect a browser fingerprint.
 Since the purpose of the library is bot detection, it doesn't detect collect